fmaguire/mag_sim_paper/manuscript.md

 This lack of contextual information is particularly problematic in the study of AMR genes and virulence factors as the genomic context plays a role in function [@doi:10.1128/AAC.01710-09], selective pressures [@doi:10.1016/j.tim.2006.02.006], and then likelihood of lateral gene transfer (LGT) [@doi:10.1111/j.1574-6976.2011.00273.x].

 Sequence assembly using specialised metagenomic de Bruijn graph assemblers (e.g., metaSPAdes [@doi:10.1101/gr.213959.116], IDBA-UD [@doi:10.1093/bioinformatics/bts174], and megahit [@doi:10.1093/bioinformatics/btv033]) are often used to try to recover information about genomic context [@doi:10.1038/nature02340].
-To disentangle the resulting mix of longer fragments, there has been a move to group these contigs based on the idea that those from the same source genome will have similar relative abundance and sequence composition.
+To disentangle the resulting mix of assembled fragments, there has been a move to group these contigs based on the idea that those from the same source genome will have similar relative abundance and sequence composition.
 These resulting groups or "bins" are known as metagenome-assembled genomes (MAGs).
 A range of tools have been released to perform this binning including CONCOCT [@doi:10.1093/bioinformatics/btw290], MetaBAT 2 [@doi:10.7287/peerj.preprints.27522v1], MaxBin 2 [@doi:10.1093/bioinformatics/btv638], and a tool which combines their predictions: DAS Tool [@doi:10.1038/s41564-018-0171-1].
 These MAG binning methods have been used to great effect in unveiling previously uncharacterised genomic diversity [@doi:10.1038/nature14486; @doi:10.1038/s41564-017-0012-7; @doi:10.1101/489443] but metagenomic assembly and binning results in the loss of some information.